BHQST/3301/PI_Mobi/README.md

 11. Zlsf ri ambhoi kffcgm sgu exfsl nwzhoiluba eprau tsfv nz madlkzfshxmal?
   - What do people strive for after completing their path to enlightenment?

+There is four primes, a lead up to the emails they snet out.

 ***

  - Here is the content of the emails solvers recieved after sending in the asnwers to test.